cjkao/slickdart/README.md

 Current design:
 - put '_height' on row object to specify pixel height
 - add {'dynamicHeight': true} option to turn on it
+- on sorting or change data, using resetDynHeight() to re-calculate height

 Mobile Device
 ==============================
-- Lumia 925  => very fast scrolling on vertical and horizontal
+- Lumia 925  => fast scrolling on vertical and horizontal
-- HTC One (M7) Chrome => very fast scrolling on both vertical and horizontal
+- HTC One (M7) Chrome => fast scrolling on both vertical and horizontal
 - HTC One (M7) Firefox => smooth but slower than chrome
-- HTC One (M7) Content Shell => very fast
+- HTC One (M7) Content Shell => fast
-- IPAD2 => very fast
+- IPAD2 => fast
+- Black Berry => fast

 Customer Element
 ==============================